 For a better understanding of calculation and representation, sometimes, comments are added to an Excel worksheet.
 As a result, sometimes it is needed to copy those comments and paste them elsewhere as per requirements.
 In this article, I will show you 2 suitable methods to copy comments in Excel.

-1. Use Paste Special Tool to Copy Comments
+1. Using Paste Special Tool to Copy Comments in Excel

 The simplest and easiest way to copy comments in Excel is using the ‘Paste Special’ dialogue box.
 Follow the steps below to accomplish this. 👇

 - First and foremost, click on the commented cell which is the B6 cell here.
 As you hover over the cell, you can see the comment pops up.

 - Next, right-click your mouse on the selected cell.
 Subsequently, click on the Copy option from the context menu.

 - At this time, select the cells where you want to paste your comment.
 Subsequently, right-click on your mouse and click on the Paste Special… option from the context menu.

 - As a result, the Paste Special dialogue box will appear.
 Next, check the Comments and Notes option.
 Subsequently, click on the OK button.

 Thus, you will see that all the comments have been copied and pasted as per your target successfully.